If you are considering purchasing, or already have a timeshare you may be interested in the financial records of one large scale timeshare developer.

 An obvious part of this process is to ensure that the developer is hired as the management company for the development.
 This ensures they have complete control over the building and the units; despite a process designed to prevent this!
 If you look into this a little deeper you will also find that none of the appointed directors vote against the management firm.
 They are all there on behalf of the developer and are looking to take care of the developer’s interests.
 This means that there are no financial cross-checks on practices and procedures; allowing the developer and the management firm to overcharge and duplicate charges.
 In fact, some major developers appear to have maintained this situation for ALL of their timeshare resorts, leaving you, the timeshare owner, out of pocket.

-The Fidelity timeshare attorney network has decades of experience in legal timeshare cancellation.
-As a consumer, you have the right to be thoroughly informed about the product you are puchasing and to be protected from fraudulent or misleading information when making a buying decision.
+Fidelity timeshare lawyers have decades of experience in legal timeshare cancellation.
+As a consumer, you have the right to be thoroughly informed about the product you are purchasing and to be protected from fraudulent or misleading information when making a buying decision.
 The Fidelity timeshare attorney network makes expert representation affordable.

 Fidelity Resource Management offers a free evaluation of your situation and our legal team will determine if you have a case for legal timeshare cancellation.